caoyanfei94/caoyanfei94.github.io/projects.md

       <h4 style="color:#f16262;font-family:'Comic Sans MS'">Magnetic continuum robot</h4>
     </div>
     <div class="item__description">
-      <p><b>Member</b>. with Dr. Zhengxin Yang and Prof. Li Zhang.</p>
+      <p>Done by <b>Y. Cao</b>, Z. Yang, B. Hao, X. Wang, M. Cai, Z. Qi, B. Sun, Q. Wang, L. Zhang*.</p>
-      <p>@ ANML, MAE, CUHK, Hong Kong, 2022-2023</p>
+      <p>@ ZRL, MAE, CUHK, Hong Kong, 2022-2023</p>
-      <p style ="text-align:justify;">This project proposed a novel magnetic moment intraoperatively programmable continuum robot (MMPCR).</p>
-      <p style ="text-align:justify;">This robot can achieve various magnetic moment combinations, thereby dexterously deforming in three shape modalities.
-This benefits from the use of several actuating units capable of intraoperatively programming magnetic moments to improve dexterity and reduce the customization requirements of magnetic continuum robots, resulting in higher degrees of freedom (DOFs).
-Therefore, prolonged nonessential collisions with the surroundings can be avoided and difficult-to-reach regions can be accessed during navigation.
-We modeled and numerically simulated the dexterous deformation behaviors of the MMPCR under different magnetic conditions.
-A fabrication method was proposed, and experiments were conducted to determine the efficacy of the magnetic moment programming method and the dexterous deformation capacity of MMPCR.</p>
+      <p style ="text-align:justify;">Magnetic continuum robots (MCRs), which are free of complicated structural designs for transmission, can be miniaturized and are therefore widely used in the medical field.
+However, the deformation shapes of different segments, including deflection directions and curvatures, are difficult to control simultaneously under an external programmable magnetic field.
+This is because the latest MCRs have designs with an invariable magnetic moment combination or profile of one or more actuating units.
+Therefore, the limited dexterity of the deformation shape causes the existing MCRs to collide readily with their surroundings or makes them unable to approach difficult-to-reach regions.
+These prolonged collisions are unnecessary or even hazardous, especially for catheters or similar medical devices.
+In this study, a novel magnetic moment intraoperatively programmable continuum robot (MMPCR) is introduced.
+By applying the proposed magnetic moment programming method, the MMPCR can deform under three modalities, that is, J, C, and S shapes.
+Additionally, the deflection directions and curvatures of different segments in the MMPCR can be modulated as desired.
+Furthermore, the magnetic moment programming and MMPCR kinematics are modeled, numerically simulated, and experimentally validated.
+The experimental results exhibit a mean deflection angle error of 3.3° and correspond well with simulation results.
+Comparisons between navigation capacities of the MMPCR and MCR demonstrate that the MMPCR has a higher capacity for dexterous deformation.</p>
-      <p>This research has been published online in <b><i>Soft Robotics</i></b>. <a class="button button--success button--pill button--xs" href="https://doi.org/10.1089/soro.2022.0202" target="_blank" rel="noopener noreferrer">LINK</a></p>
+      <p>This work has been published online in <b><i>Soft Robotics</i></b>. <a class="button button--success button--pill button--xs" href="https://doi.org/10.1089/soro.2022.0202" target="_blank" rel="noopener noreferrer">LINK</a></p>
     </div>
   </div>
 </div>

 <hr class="hr-edge-weak">

-<center><h3 style="color:#59acd3;font-family:'Comic Sans MS';font-size:28px"><i>2017-2020</i></h3> </center>
+<center><h3 style="color:#59acd3;font-family:'Comic Sans MS';font-size:28px"><i>2018-2020</i></h3> </center>

 <div class="item">
   <div class="item__image">